unvt/naru/README.md

 rake optimizer # analyze tiles.mbtiles
 ```

-note: npm packages, "are-we-there-yet" and "mapnik" were requested at my trial (TU in May 2021)
+note: npm packages, "are-we-there-yet", "mapnik", and "fontnik" were requested at my trial (TU in May 2021)

 - for hosting tiles after creating by UNVT
 ```